Sang-it/nand2tetris/README.md

 * [Roadmap](#roadmap)

 This repository documents my learning and progress as I attempt to build a modern computer from NAND gates while reading [The Elements of Computing Systems](https://mitpress.mit.edu/books/elements-computing-systems).
+[Here](https://circuitverse.org/users/224071) is most of the chips visualized in logic gates.

 ## Technologies
  * [The Nand to Tetris Software Suite](https://www.nand2tetris.org/software)
  * [Go 1.18.2 or later](https://go.dev/)

 ## Project structure
 Namespace Tree of the project at depth level 3.